agrattan0820/gloves-text-reminder/README.md

 ## What Is This?

-This is a small personal script that runs every morning at 7:30am to let me know whether I should put on my winter gloves or not.
+This is a small personal script that runs every morning at 7:30am EST to let me know whether I should put on my winter gloves or not.

 ## Why?